-J. Special Rules for BPCA Bonds Issued as Build America Bonds.

-1. Build America Bonds - Series 2009A Bonds.
-Issues of BABs, such as the Series 2009A Bonds, have special program requirements that must be followed, in addition to other requirements under the Code and the Regulations, including specifically:

-a) Not Meeting the Private Activity Test and the Private Loan Test.
-Proceeds of BABs must not be used in a manner that causes either the Private Activity Test or the Private Loan Test to be met.

-b) 2% Costs of Issuance Limitation.
-Costs of issuance (including underwriter's discount) of an issue of BABs, if paid with proceeds of such issue, must not exceed two percent (2%) of the sale proceeds of such issue.

-c) Capital Expenditure Requirement.
+- J. Special Rules for BPCA Bonds Issued as Build America Bonds. - 1.
+Build America Bonds.
+Issues of BABs have special program requirements that must be followed, in addition to other requirements under the Code and the Regulations, including specifically: - a) Not Meeting the Private Activity Test and the Private Loan Test.
+Proceeds of BABs must not be used in a manner that causes either the Private Activity Test or the Private Loan Test to be met. - b) 2% Costs of Issuance Limitation.
+Costs of issuance (including underwriter's discount) of an issue of BABs, if paid with proceeds of such issue, must not exceed two percent (2%) of the sale proceeds of such issue. - c) Capital Expenditure Requirement.
 100% of the Available Project Proceeds must be used to finance "capital expenditures".
-The term "Available Project Proceeds" means sale proceeds of an issue of BABs, plus investment proceeds thereon, less proceeds of such issues: (i) used to pay costs of issuance with respect to such issue (not in excess of two percent (2%) of the sale proceeds) and (ii) deposited in a reasonably required reserve fund with respect to such issue (not in excess of ten percent (10%) of the sale proceeds).

-d) Correct and Timely 8038-CP Filing.
-In case of direct pay BABs, such as the Series 2009A Bonds, the Authority must timely file a correctly completed Form 8038-CP (Return for Credit Payments to Issuers of Qualified Bonds) for each debt service period in order to receive each payment of the Federal interest subsidy in accordance with the applicable IRS guidelines.
+The term "Available Project Proceeds" means sale proceeds of an issue of BABs, plus investment proceeds thereon, less proceeds of such issues: (i) used to pay costs of issuance with respect to such issue (not in excess of two percent (2%) of the sale proceeds) and (ii) deposited in a reasonably required reserve fund with respect to such issue (not in excess of ten percent (10%) of the sale proceeds). - d) Correct and Timely 8038-CP Filing.
+In case of direct pay BABs, the Authority must timely file a correctly completed Form 8038-CP (Return for Credit Payments to Issuers of Qualified Bonds) for each debt service period in order to receive each payment of the Federal interest subsidy in accordance with the applicable IRS guidelines.
 The CFO and the Bond Trustee will be the primary persons responsible for applying for the Federal interest subsidy payment by filing the Form 8038-CP.
 In completing the Form 8038-CP, including the determination of the amount of the requested Federal interest subsidy payment, reference should be made to the Form 8038-B that was filed for an issue of BABs.
 The CFO will verify with the Bond Trustee the proper determination of the amount of interest payable on each interest payment date and the proper amount of refundable tax credit to be reported on the Form 8038-CP to ensure the accurate completion thereof.

 The Form 8038-CP will be submitted semi-annually no earlier than 90 days and no later than 45 days prior to each interest payment date on an issue of BABs.
-(The below table summarizes the foregoing filing dates and deadlines for the Series 2009A Bonds.)